lxc/distrobuilder/doc/index.md

 `distrobuilder` can be used to create custom images that can be used as the base for LXC containers or LXD instances.

-The LXD team uses `distrobuilder` to build the images on the [Linux containers image server](https://images.linuxcontainers.org/).
+`distrobuilder` is used to build the images on the [Linux containers image server](https://images.linuxcontainers.org/).
 You can also use it to build images from ISO files that require licenses and therefore cannot be distributed.

 ---